Help

 Set up page size, margins, and orientation

 Open the Inspector sidebar (⌘⌥I).
 The Document tab at the top gives you page size (A4, Letter, Legal), orientation (portrait or landscape), and margin presets (Normal, Narrow, Wide).
-Pick Custom to set each margin individually.
+Pick Custom to set each margin individually with top, bottom, left, and right fields shown directly in the inspector.
 Changes apply to the current document immediately.

 Add headers and footers